-Bank of England keep cool
+Bank of England keeps cool head amid rate hysteria

 The monetary policy committee at Threadneedle Street acted with authority in not giving in to kneejerk impulses and keeping interest at 0.5%